 - Academic Training following completion of your program of study may be paid or unpaid employment.
 If unpaid, the student must be able to show adequate financial support and insurance coverage during the period of authorized employment.

-- You must submit your completed application for academic training to an immigration coordinator no later than the end date of your academic program (your graduation date), or you will lose eligibility for academic training after completion of studies.
+- You must submit your completed application for academic training to an immigration coordinator no later than the end date of your academic program (your graduation date), or you will lose eligibility for academic training after completion of your studies.

 - Your Academic Training must begin within 30 days of your program end date (commencement date).

 - One of the requirements of maintaining your J-1 status is that you maintain health insurance for yourself and any dependents throughout your period of academic training.
-Your insurance must meet the standards specified by the U.S. Department os State:
+Your insurance must meet the standards specified by the U.S. Department of State:

 - Medical benefits of at least $50,000 per accident or illness